benchristel/sindarin/sindarin/pronunciation-complete.md

 If a consonant appears between two vowels, how do you know which syllable it belongs to?
 That is, why is [.s Elbereth] syllabified as [.s el.be.reth] and not [.s elb.er.eth]?
 To assign consonants to syllables, you can follow these rules:

 - When a single consonant sound appears between two vowels, it goes with the following vowel: [.s pe.do] "speak!", [.s e.chant] "made".
 - When two or more consonant sounds appear between two vowels, the first sound usually goes with the preceding vowel; the rest with the following vowel. [.s E<span class="hi">n.n</span>yn] "doors", [.s Ni<span class="hi">m.br</span>e.thil].
-There is a possible exception when the second consonant is [.s L] or [.s R], though Tolkien never stated this.
-Both consonants might stick to the following vowel in this case: [.s Im.la.<span class="hi">dr</span>is] "Rivendell", [.s Nar.go.<span class="hi">thr</span>ond].
-I've written more about the evidence for this exception [here](../stress-in-sindarin.html).
 - Consonants at the beginning or end of a word simply stick to their only adjacent vowel: [.s a.na<span class="hi">nn</span>] "for a long time", [.s <span class="hi">Thr</span>an.duil].

-Syllables are a feature of sounds, not writing, so consonant combinations like [.s TH] and [.s DH] that represent one sound can't be split.
+Syllables are a feature of sounds, not writing, so letter combinations like [.s TH] and [.s DH] that represent one sound can't be split.

 ### Stress in Two-Syllable Words